What

 Open to RISD students, Brown University studentsMinimum 2.5 GPA required.
 First year students are not eligible for this course.

-This travel course will visit various Japanese traditional design centers, including architecture, landscape, ceramics, woodworks, textiles, papers, and other products, while exploring the modern and contemporary appropriation of the traditional language.
-During the explorations, students will make observations and produce drawings depicting their perceived "Japanese form."
-The drawings will be compiled into a "Giwafu Design Guidebook,” which will inform students’ Giwafu design as a resulting outcome of this course.
+This travel course visited various Japanese traditional design centers, including architecture, landscape, ceramics, woodworks, textiles, papers, and other products, while exploring the modern and contemporary appropriation of the traditional language.
+During the explorations, students made observations and produced drawings depicting their perceived "Japanese form."
+The drawings were compiled into a "Giwafu Design Guidebook,” which informed students’ Giwafu design as a resulting outcome of this course.

 Course Dates: Jan 3, 2025 — Jan 21, 2025